takanokage/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/vector-add/README.md

 In addition, you can target an FPGA device using build scripts described below.
 If you do not have FPGA hardware, the sample will run in emulation mode, which includes static optimization reports for design analysis.

 ## Key Implementation Details
 The basic DPC++ implementation explained in the code includes device selector, USM, buffer, accessor, kernel, and command groups.

 ## License
 This code sample is licensed under MIT license.

-## Building the `vector-add` Program for CPU and GPU
+## Running the sample

-### On Intel(r) DevCloud
+### On Intel&#174; DevCloud
-The Intel(R) DevCloud is the fastest way to get started with oneAPI.
+The Intel&#174; DevCloud is the fastest way to get started with oneAPI.
 In order to sign up please go here: https://intelsoftwaresites.secure.force.com/devcloud/oneapi.
-If you already have an account please sign in here: https://devcloud.intel.com/oneapi/ and follow the instructions for connecting to the Intel(R) DevCloud.
+If you already have an account please sign in here: https://devcloud.intel.com/oneapi/ and follow the instructions for connecting to the Intel&#174; DevCloud.

-Once you have connected to the Intel(R) DevCloud and cloned the samples, please follow the steps below.
+Once you have connected to the Intel&#174; DevCloud and cloned the samples, please follow the steps below.

 For CPU/GPU:
 1. Run the following command to build the buffer & USM versions of the sample: